Phoenix Assault and Battery Attorney

 - We value client relationships above all else and always provide outstanding customer service.

-- We consistently make the news for our results, hard work and ability to handle claims.
+- We consistently make the news for our results, hard work and ability to handle assault claims.

 What Is a Civil Assault and Battery Claim?

 Assault and battery survivors may not realize a criminal could face two different types of lawsuits against him or her: a criminal case and a civil case.
-Prosecutors in Phoenix may bring criminal charges against an offender to convict the individual of a crime and impose a sentence against him or her as punishment.
+Prosecutors in Phoenix may bring criminal assault charges against an offender to convict the individual of a crime and impose a sentence against him or her as punishment.
 It is up to a victim, however, (or the victim’s attorney) to bring civil assault and battery charges against an offender.
-A civil case aims to reimburse the victim for the specific losses he or she suffered rather than to punish the defendant.
+Civil assault cases aim to reimburse the assault victim for the specific losses he or she suffered rather than to punish the defendant.

-There are many reasons to bring an assault and battery civil claim against the person who harmed you.
+There are many reasons to bring an assault and battery civil claim against the person who caused you serious physical injury.
 At Gallagher & Kennedy, we believe criminals and assailants should have to answer for their actions through all means, including the civil justice system.
-Winning a civil claim could give you justice and closure after a traumatic event.
+Winning a civil claim for violent crimes could give you justice and closure after a traumatic event.
 It could also lead to important financial recovery for you and your family.

 - Compensatory damages.
 All successful assault and battery civil claims result in compensatory damages.
 These could include reimbursement for the costs of lost wages, attorney’s fees, court costs, medical expenses, pain and suffering, travel costs, past and future emotional distress, property damage, and more.
 Compensatory damages can refer to the victims’ out-of-pocket and noneconomic losses.